-Join us for the second annual Mountain West Diversity Conference on Saturday, October 27, 2018!
+Join us for the third annual Mountain West Diversity Conference on Saturday, October 26, 2019!

 This event is built on YCD’s highly successful model of bringing together students and teachers from public and private, large and small, urban and rural schools to build community, spark dialogue, and initiate positive change in Colorado’s schools and communities.
 All Western Slope high school students and supportive faculty advisors are invited to join us.